dgraph-io/dgraph-docs/content/graphql/lambda/overview.md

 }
 ```

-3. You can add lambda mutations to the Mutation type
+- You can add lambda mutations to the Mutation type, as follows:

 ```graphql
 type Mutation {